-- When will you make a rainbow rice sensory bin?
+What is a rainbow rice sensory bin?

-A rainbow rice sensory bin is no joke.
-Can you even wrap your adult brain around all the fun of playing in a bin this colorful, this full of potential, and this easy to work with?
+Just look at these photos: can you even wrap your adult brain around all the fun of playing in a bin this colorful, this full of potential, and this easy to work with?

 It’s not one to miss.